nsairakesh/sree_gardens/README.md

 # Sree Gardens
-If you are visiting this page for the first time you can skip this part and read from __LAYOUT__

-##Current work progress
-These are the current things that has to be done.
-Check off after completion.

-1. [x] Remove logo from the navigation and replace it with __SREE GARDENS__ text
-2. [ ] Insert the text from the content.md file at the amenities.
-3. [ ] Add style to the __SREE GARDENS__ in the navigation same properties as of the other links in the navigation.

 #Layout
 This is a demo website.
 Any new design should meet the requirements.
 So check the requirements before making a new site.
 Additional information is also available named under content.md.